mansooriabbas/cafe-retro/README.md

 # Caffe Retro

-This is a simple HTML page showcasing the offerings of Caffe Retro, a cozy café known for its hot, juicy, and cozy beverages.
+This repository contains an HTML page showcasing the offerings of Caffe Retro, a cozy café known for its hot, juicy, and cozy beverages.
 The page is designed to highlight the essence of the café and its signature drinks.

 ## Features

-- **Hot Section**: Featuring a selection of hot beverages and their prices.
+- **Hot Section**: Displays a variety of hot beverages with their corresponding prices.
-- **Juicy Section**: [Placeholder for potential future content on juicy beverages.]
+- **Juicy Section**: Offers information about juicy beverages.
-- **Cosy Section**: [Placeholder for potential future content on cozy ambiance or related offerings.]
+- **Cosy Section**: Presents details about the café's cozy ambiance and additional offerings.

 ## Technologies Used